Separate, Measure and Conquer: Faster Algorithms for Max 2-CSP and Counting Dominating Sets

-\redsec{No neighbors in $R$} This case is similar to the previous case, but a vertex $v \in S$ with no neighbor in $R$ is dragged into $L$. \begin{itemize} \item If initially we had $\sr=\sl$, we reverse the roles of $L$ and $R$ and revert to case \ref{noL}. \item If $\sr\ge \sl+1$ then the transformation increases $\sl$ by 1, decreasing the imbalance by one vertex.
+\redsec{No neighbor in $R$.} This case is similar to the previous case, but a vertex $v \in S$ with no neighbor in $R$ is dragged into $L$. \begin{itemize} \item If initially we had $\sr=\sl$, we reverse the roles of $L$ and $R$ and revert to the previous case. \item If $\sr\ge \sl+1$ then the transformation increases $\sl$ by 1, decreasing the imbalance by one vertex.
 Therefore, $\mu'-\mu \le -\ws+\max(0,\wc,\wb-\wc)$ and we constrain that